Here are some significant risks and downsides to going cashless:

 Please visit the Smaulgld Store for a large selection of recommended Kindles, books, music, movies and other items.

-Or you can support Smaulgld.com by making all your Amazon purchases through the search widget below and by ordering your gold and silver by clicking on the JM bullion, BGASC, Golden Eagle Coin, Perth and Royal Canadian Mint ads on the site.
+Or you can support Smaulgld.com by making all your Amazon purchases through the search widget below and by ordering your gold and silver by clicking on the BGASC, Golden Eagle Coin, Money Metals Exchange, SD Billion and Royal Canadian Mint ads on the site.

 DISCLOSURE: Smaulgld provides the content on this site free of charge.
 If you purchase items though the links on this site, Smaulgld LLC. will be paid a commission.
 The prices charged are the same as they would be if you were to visit the sites directly.
 Please do your own research regarding the suitability of making purchases from the merchants featured on this site.